placetopay-org/app-version/readme.md

 This will generate your version file at `storage/app/app-version.json`

 2. If you are integrating with Sentry or NewRelic Releases/Deployments/Issues, Add these hooks so Sentry and NewRelic can track your deployments.
 It should be run AFTER running the optimization or configuration cache.
+If you deploy many tenants is better add key env_app_version in the config app.php, for example uat-gou, uat-latam, uat-ec

 ```shell
 cd {{ release }}